-The amber is only evident in the column “This Period”.
-This light indicates that the calf has not yet drank its allocation but has adequate time to do so.
-Here we can see calf 511 has missed 3 consecutive feeds, and has not drank its allocation.
-It is highly possible that this calf may look and act healthy, however this calf needs to be inspected and the feeder has brought this to your attention.
+The Amber traffic light symbol is only evident in the column labelled This Period.
+This indicates that the calf has not yet drank its allocation but has adequate time to do so.
+In the above screen we can see calf number 511 has missed 3 consecutive feeds and therefore has not consumed its allocated amount.
+It is highly possible that this calf may look and act healthy, however this calf needs to be inspected and the Evolution has brought this to your attention.

-This is an example of a dairy curve.
-On the left-hand side of the graph shows litres consumed and along the bottom the total days the calf is on the curve.
-The calf follows the green line from day 1 to the end date which in this curve is 80 days.
-On this curve the calf starts at 4L for roughly 3 days and then after a few days the volume starts to increase.
-By day 12 the calves are at full feed of 6L per day until day 62 after-which the weaning process begins before weaning off at day 80.
+The above screen is an example of a dairy curve.
+The left-hand side of the graph shows Litres consumed and along the bottom the total days the calf is on the curve.
+The calf follows the Green line from day 1 to the end date (in this curve is 80 days).
+On this curve the calf starts at 4 Litres for roughly 3 days and then the volume starts to increase.
+By day 12 the calves are at full feed of 6 Litres per day until day 62 after-which the weaning process begins before weaning off at day 80.

-The blue line is the portion per day the calf is assigned.
+The Blue line is the assigned portion per day.
 On this curve the calf is being fed 3 times per day.
-By pressing the “Edit Curve” button the farmer can change the “starting volume”, “full feed volume”, “weaning volume” and alter the days the calf is being fed at the “start period”, “ramp up period”, “full feed period”, “ramp down period” and “weaning period”.
+By selecting the Edit Curve on the right hand side of the screen the User can change the starting volume, full feed volume, weaning volume, alter the days the calf is being fed at the start period, ramp up period, full feed period, ramp down period and weaning period.